Tables on monitoring data on aviation safety in Finland | Traficom

 (five-year average)

-SPI 1.3: a maximum of two fatalities / 100,000 hours flown
+SPI 1.3: Decreasing trend in the number of fatalities in accidents / 100,000 hours flown

 (five-year average)